 In the end, handing them off to my hair dresser was awkward.
-She didn’t seem that excited (I think she likes savory things better anyway) but was gracious and put them in the back.
-Meanwhile, I was just glad I had some more dough at home to bake some for myself.
-Looks like the old appetite is back.
+She didn’t seem that excited (she likes savory things better anyway) but was gracious and put them in the back.

-This really is a good recipe.
-It’s adapted from The Once Upon a Tart Bakeshop book where they say cookies made with this dough sell out every single day.
+Sad story aside, this is a good recipe.
+It’s adapted from The Once Upon a Tart Bakeshop book where they say cookies made with the all brown sugar dough sell out every single day.
 They’re not fancy cookies, but they are definitely bakery quality, fat, rich, and just very good all around.
 Plus you only have to use brown sugar, so if you find yourself out of granulated sugar and dying to make cookies, this recipe is a winner.

 TEXTURE NOTES — These have less sugar than most chocolate chip chip cookies which means they don’t spread nearly as much.
 They’re also not as chewy as some sugarier cookies, but rather kind of sandy — not hard, but soft textured with kind of a sandiness you feel in the bite.
 The edges are definitely crispy.